 So, if air pressure is the cause, your ears will usually return to normal within a day.
 If an ear infection is behind your blocked ears, you may have to wait until your body gets rid of the virus or bacteria at work (you might need an antibiotic to speed things up).
 This may take up to a couple of weeks.
 You might have to wait even longer than that if you have a sinus infection.

 A bit of patience will be needed before your ears return to normal (counterintuitive though it might be), and your expectations should be, well, adjustable.

 Your first and most important job is to not make the situation worse.
 When your ears start to feel clogged, you might be tempted to pull out the old cotton swab and attempt to manually clear things out.
 This can be a particularly hazardous strategy (cotton swabs have been known to cause all sorts of problems and complications, from infection to loss of hearing).
 If you use a cotton swab, you’re more likely to make things worse.

-If Your Ear is Still Clogged After a Week…it May be Hearing Loss
+If Your Ear is Still Clogged…it May be Hearing Loss

-So, if your ear is still blocked after two days and you don’t have any really great ideas as to what’s causing it, you may be understandably impatient.
-In nearly all cases, your blockage will take care of itself after a few days.
-But it may be, as a general rule of thumb, a prudent idea to come see us if your blockage persists for more than a week.
+So, if your ear is still blocked and you don’t have any really great ideas as to what’s causing it, you may be understandably impatient.
+In nearly all cases, your blockage will take care of itself.
+But it may be, as a general rule of thumb, a prudent idea to come see us if your blockage persists.